Active Learning-based Model Predictive Coverage Control: Experimental Results

 \subsection{Results Two-Layers Coverage MPC}

-The application of Algorithm~\ref{alg:twolayermpcalg} in the described set-up using $\phi_{1}$ results in a decrease of the locational optimization cost $H(p,\mathbb{W})$, defined in equation~\eqref{eq:cortescost}, shown in Figure~\ref{fig:twolayercoveragecost}.
-For a more detailed visualization of the obtained solution, in Figure~\ref{pics:twolayersconfig} the agents' location, their travelled paths, predicted trajectory, as well as the current Voronoi partitions and their centroids, are shown for three instances in time.
+As shown in Figure~\ref{fig:twolayercoveragecost}, applying Algorithm~\ref{alg:twolayermpcalg} results in a decrease of the locational optimization cost $H(p,\mathbb{W})$ defined in~\eqref{eq:cortescost}.
+We further display in Figure~\ref{pics:twolayersconfig} the agents' location, traveled paths, and predicted trajectories, as well as the current Voronoi partitions and their centroids, for three instances of time during operation. \rahel{It can thus be seen that the locational optimization cost is decreasing}.

-While the general trend of the locational optimization cost is pointing downwards, its decrease is not monotonic.
-Small increases are caused by movements not fulfilling the partition update conditions presented in~\eqref{eq:updatereq} and accordingly not causing a partition and centroid update, i.e. reorientation movements (see Figure~\ref{pics:singleintvsarbdyn}).